delegate-arkworld/swark/README.md

 ### Milestone to v1.0.0

+**Waiting for V2 of ARK Core to search for vendorField values without the need of a customized node**

 When all milestones to version 1.0.0 are finished the plugin will be published in this repository and will be placed in the offical [Shopware store](http://store.shopware.com/) as free to use plugin.